sufyansalim/node-express-mongoose-boilerplate/README.md

 ## Node + Express + Mongoose + MongoDB

-__A simple backend for managing users, passport-jwt middlewware is used for user authentication and accesing protected routes or apis.__
+__A simple node boilerplate for managing users, passport-jwt middlewware is used for user authentication and accesing protected routes or apis.__

 ### Getting Started